Valiantsin2021/jtocsv/Readme.md

 [![CI](https://github.com/Valiantsin2021/jtocsv/actions/workflows/ci.yml/badge.svg)](https://github.com/Valiantsin2021/jtocsv/actions/workflows/ci.yml)

 Jtocsv is an npm package that reads the JSON files from a folder path, parses and flattens the data and combines the data in the output CSV file.
 It provides flexibility through command-line arguments.
+CSV headers are formed on flattened JSONs keys.

 ## Installation